DemsarMa/DemsarMa/README.md

 :book: **I'm an electrical student based in Slovenia, graduated in highschool and am certified to work in electronic environment.**

-🌱 **I’m currently learning Java and JS and trying to use various APIs**
+🌱 **I’m currently learning JS and it's useful usages**

 ## Projects
-**I'm currently translating the whole osu! game in Slovenian language.**
+**I'm currently an active Slovenian translator for osu!, I like to code stuff and tools for osu!**

+If you want to support my work, you can consider buying me a [coffee](https://ko-fi.com/mtkogaming) (or more than that would be more than happy).
+Thank you!

 ## Qualifications
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DemsarMa&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 I am qualified in various languages and IDEs:
+- JavaScript
 - Python (basic)
 - Bash
 - Arduino